Housing Assistance for Seniors in New Hampshire

 Benefit What it does Who qualifies How to apply

-Utility Assistance Programs (Snapshot)
+Utility Assistance Programs (Quick Snapshot)

-Program Helps with Where to start
+Program What It Helps With Where to start

 How to Apply (and Actually Get Through It)

-What to gather:
+What to gather

 • Proof of age (for senior-specific programs)